-Quality Focused: A primary focus in implementing the agreement and these CWELCC Guidelines must be on ensuring the delivery of high-quality child care, as defined in the Child Care and Early Years Act, 2014 (CCEYA).
+Quality Focused: A primary focus in implementing the CWELCC Guidelines is to ensure the delivery of high-quality child care, as defined in the Child Care and Early Years Act, 2014 (CCEYA).

-Child and Family Focused: A focus on increasing affordability for parents/guardians with a goal of processing applications on an ongoing basis and getting rebates and cost reductions to parents as quickly as possible.
+Child and Family Focused: Affordability for parents/guardians with a goal of processing applications on an ongoing basis and getting rebates and cost reductions to parents as quickly as possible.

-Protection of For-Profit and Non-Profit Spaces: Commitment to the protection of for-profit and non-profit child care spaces in the province, helping to support predominantly female entrepreneurs across the province to meet the varying child care needs of Ontarians.
+Protection of Spaces Regardless the Auspice: The child care spaces provided by both for-profit and not-for-profit licensees in the province should be protected, helping to support predominantly female entrepreneurs across the province to meet the varying child care needs of Ontarians.